montoyaalan/TriviaGame-/README.md

 # TriviaGame-
 This is the repository for Homework assignment 5.
 The second jQuery assignment.

-I went with option one "Basic Quiz "Timed Form)"
+I went with option one: "Basic Quiz "Timed Form)"

 The theme for my Trivia Assignment is 90's Pop Culture.